End to End UX Designer

 The final version integrates live event discovery into the Google Maps ecosystem without disrupting familiar interactions.
 It empowers users to explore what’s happening now, whether they’re looking for a casual street fair or a late night music set.

-• Toggle on Live Events
+2. Layers mockup - Toggle on the Live Events layer.

 The result is a fast, friendly, and functional solution that makes event discovery feel like second nature.